eagronin/housing-forecast-acquire/README.md

 The analysis for this project was performed in Python.

 ## Data
 The dataset contains 15,000 records with information on single-family homes in Denver, CO.
-Home values in the dataset are the Zillow "zestimates" for each home.
+Home values in the dataset are the Zillow "zestimates" for each home referred to as "estimated_value".
 The other variables in the dataset are shown below:

 ```
 id